 A personal loan is a way to pay off student loan quicker and faster under newer conditions.
 Usually, the loan has durations with a decided amount during the loan timeline.

 Personal loans generally do not have any fines or advance payments and it might affect your credit score as similar to the student loans does.
-They are not totally different from your student loans in that, you are just using a newer loan to pay off an old student loan.
+They are not totally different from your student loans.
+If you take a personal loan and use it for your student loan, you are basically taking a newer loan to pay off an old student loan.